Portal Reporting

 Portal reporting checklist

-Enables customer portal Run Reports for this run.
+Enables customer portal Run Reports and scenario trend history for this run.
 No separate vendor backend settings are required.

 Set a reporting interval when users should see periodic updates while a run is active.